Virginia teachers’ groups ask Gov. Northam to return state to all-virtual instruction

 The new limitations do not directly address schools, which have been largely shuttered statewide since March, when the coronavirus pandemic first started spreading across the United States.
 As cases dropped in late summer and held steady through the early fall, smaller, more rural school systems started opening back up — for example, Fauquier County Public Schools allowed 7,000 children back into classrooms last week.

-But larger school districts in more urban areas are taking a more cautious approach.
-School systems in Northern Virginia — including Loudoun and Fairfax Counties, which together instruct more than 250,000 children — began permitting small groups of vulnerable children back into classrooms in late October and early November.
-These school systems are planning to return much larger batches of students in early 2021, timelines that have drawn protests from some teachers’ associations.
+Larger school districts in more urban areas took a more cautious approach.
+School systems in Northern Virginia — including Loudoun and Fairfax Counties, which together instruct more than 250,000 children — began allowing small groups of vulnerable children back into classrooms in late October and early November.

-Concerned educators argue that safety measures are insufficient, and that sending students and staff members back into buildings — especially at a moment when cases are spiking — is irresponsible at best and, at worst, will lead to deaths.
+But, as cases began to rise in late fall, some of these systems started having second thoughts.
+In addition to Fairfax County, Arlington Public Schools — which enrolls 26,000 — also recently announced that it would delay returning lower-schoolers to buildings until 2021.

+In his message to families Monday, Fairfax Superintendent Brabrand said school officials will pay close attention to health metrics in the area in coming days as they decide whether to switch students enrolled in in-person instruction back to virtual-only learning.

+Centers for Disease Control and Prevention (CDC) “guidelines allow us to keep small cohorts of students in schools,” Brabrand wrote in his Monday message.
+“If metrics change that impact in-person instruction [for the students who already have returned], we will update you as soon as that information becomes available.”

+He also linked to an online Fairfax information sheet that discusses how coronavirus health numbers relate to reopening decisions.

-In the letter to Northam, the teachers’ unions cited summer guidance put out by the Centers for Disease Control and Prevention (CDC) that recommended that schools not open if the seven-day positivity rate of new cases per 100,000 people rises above 5 percent.
+In the letter to Northam, the teachers’ unions cited summer guidance put out by the CDC that recommended that schools not open if the seven-day positivity rate of new cases per 100,000 people rises above 5 percent.
 They referenced CDC data showing that the percent of positive polymerase chain reaction (PCR) tests over the past 14 days is above 8 percent Virginia-wide, and above 5 percent in Arlington, Fairfax, Loudoun, Manassas Park and Prince William.

 The letter was signed by the education associations for all five counties.
 It comes as school officials, teachers and parents throughout Northern Virginia continue to battle over the decision to reopen.